33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 So, Mitla becomes a really good place to observe and imagine the past events in which 2 cultures collided.

-Tule is short for the small town called Santa Maria del Tule, and its main attraction is a huge and ancient ahuehuete tree (as it’s called in the Nahuatl language).
+Tule is short for the small town of Santa Maria del Tule, and its main attraction is a huge, ancient ahuehuete tree (as it’s called in Nahuatl).

-The tree has a circumference of 42 meters, and it is around 1400 years old (according to the local people and legends around the tree).
+The tree has a circumference of 42 meters and is around 1,400 years old (according to local people and legends surrounding the tree).
 Mexican people refer to this tree as “El árbol de Tule.”

 One interesting and fun fact that can also be polemic is that there you will find community kids acting as guides who are “working” (for tips) to show you the different formations that can be identified on the tree trunk: a crocodile, a lion, etc.